-This scholarship program assist children of Soldiers on active duty, children of retired Soldiers, or children of Soldiers who died while on active duty or in a retired status obtain a four-year undergraduate degree.
+This scholarship program assists children of Soldiers on active duty, children of retired Soldiers, or children of Soldiers who died while on active duty or in a retired status obtaining a four-year undergraduate degree.

-The Freedom Alliance Scholarship Fund honors those in the Armed Forces who have sacrificed life or limb defending America by providing scholarship to their children.
+The Freedom Alliance Scholarship Fund honors those in the Armed Forces who have sacrificed life or limb defending America by providing scholarships to their children.

 The General Henry H. Arnold Education Grant Program provides $2,000 grants to selected sons and daughters of active duty, Title 10 AGR/Reserve, Title 32 AGR performing full-time active duty, retired, retired reserve and deceased Air Force members; spouses of active duty members and Title 10 AGR/Reservists; and surviving spouses of deceased personnel for their undergraduate studies.

-This scholarship is through the National Military Family Association that awards financial assistance to spouses of all Uniformed Services members including active duty, National Guard and Reserve, Retirees, and Survivors.
+This scholarship is through the National Military Family Association which awards financial assistance to spouses of all Uniformed Services members including active duty, National Guard and Reserve, Retirees, and Survivors.

 Funded through Operation Homefront and the Women’s Self Worth Foundation, the Saban Military Wife Educational Scholarship is available to wives of uniformed service members attending vocational programs in the medical field.